UCNot/churi/doc/uri-charge-format.md

 - Since `"!"
 (U+0021)`, `"$" (U+0024)`, and `"'" (U+0027)` prefixes have special meaning, they should be escaped
   with _dollar sign_ (`"$" (U+0024)`).
 - Empty key represented by single _dollar sign_ (`"$" (U+0024)`).
-- **A non-escaped key having more than 63 octets is illegal for the first entry**.
-It is up to the parser how to treat it, or raise an error instead.
-This requirement allows to quickly distinguish strings and maps when processing a stream.
-This rule makes sense only for the first key and not applied to subsequent ones.

 A special case when key prefixed with _dollar sign_ is not followed by value is treated as entry with empty string value.
 I.e. `$key` is the same as `$key()`.
 Note that this rule does not work for single `$` symbol, which stands